anthonix/llm.c/README.md

 ./train_gpt2amd
 ```

 The Makefile will build for all AMD targets detected in your machine, but if you wish to only only build for a particular target (e.g., if you have a iGPU that you want to ignore), pass the target arch with AMDGPU_TARGETS like so:

 ```
 make train_gpt2amd AMDGPU_TARGETS=gfx1100
 ```

+## Performance tuning

+Check the Makefile for advanced build options related to performance, e.g., using local builds of Composable Kernels, hipBLAS, hipBLASlt, etc

 ---
 [ORIGINAL README]